-Louisiana Books 2 Prisoners is a 100% volunteer-run 501c3 nonprofit dedicated to encouraging literacy and supporting incarcerated people by providing access to books and print resources, with a focus on the Deep South.
-We also send books to women in any state.
+Louisiana Books 2 Prisoners is a 100% volunteer-run 501c3 nonprofit dedicated to encouraging literacy and supporting incarcerated people in the Deep South by providing access to books and print resources.
 Our goals are to make prison life more endurable and facilitate a connection between people locked up on the inside and free people on the outside.
 We affirm the right to read and access information, without judging people or their requests.
 We have no political or religious agenda and welcome all who value our mission.

-Louisiana Books 2 Prisoners has been run by several different individuals and groups since 2003.
-Following Hurricane Katrina, it was restarted by a local group who still run it today.
-In 2006 our group was restarted with nothing more than a few salvaged bookshelves in the hallway of a local cooperative space.
-With the help of our community and the dedication of local volunteers, our library has grown to include thousands of donated books, allowing us to mail out hundreds of packages a year to prisoners.
+Louisiana Books 2 Prisoners has been run by a volunteer collective since 2003.
+Following Hurricane Katrina in 2006, our group was restarted with nothing more than a few salvaged bookshelves in the hallway of a local cooperative space.
+With the support of our community and the dedication of local volunteers, our library has grown to include thousands of donated books, allowing us to mail out thousands of packages a year to people inside.

 We rely on the work of our volunteers to get books into the hands of people inside.
 Our funding comes from grants and individual donations, which allow us to purchase books, dictionaries, and GED study guides.
 Most of our budget is spent on shipping supplies and postage, and a minimal portion of our budget is spent on administrative expenses like website fees.
 Our collective members and volunteers never receive any kind of financial compensation.